aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/09-enforce-model-security.md

    ![](../images1/dp-up2.png)

 1. You will be redirected to the Power BI sign-up page in Microsoft Edge.
-Select **Signin**.
+Select **Sign-in**.

    ![](../images1/dp-up3.png)

    >**Note**: On the Welcome to Microsoft Edge page, select  **Start without your data**  and on the help for importing Google browsing data page, select the **Continue without this data** button.
 Then, proceed to select  **Confirm and start browsing**  on the next page.

-1. Enter the Password provided in the Environment Details tab and click on **Signin**
+1. Enter the Password provided in the Environment Details tab and click on **Sign-in**

    * Password: <inject key="AzureAdUserPassword"></inject>